 What is Endometriosis?

-Endometriosis is the abnormal growth of endometrial tissue similar to that which lines the interior of the uterus, but in a location outside of the uterus.
+Endometriosis is the abnormal growth of endometrial tissue similar to that which lines the interior of the uterus, but is located outside of the uterus.
 Areas of endometrial tissue found in ectopic locations are called endometrial implants.
 These lesions are most commonly found on the ovaries, the Fallopian tubes, the surface of the uterus, the bowel, and on the membrane lining of the pelvic cavity.

 What are the sign and symptoms of Endometriosis?